-(2) These columns represent the total grant date fair value, computed in accordance with ASC 718, of stock options and restricted stock units granted during fiscal year 2015, 2014 and 2013.
+(2) These columns represent the total grant date fair value, computed in accordance with ASC 718, of stock options and restricted stock units granted during fiscal year 2016, 2015 and 2014.
 The assumptions used to calculate the value of the stock underlying the option and restricted stock unit awards are set forth in Note 8 of the Notes to the Consolidated Financial Statements included with the Company's Annual Report on 10-K, provided there was no assumed rate of forfeiture applied in valuing these awards.

-(3) These bonus amounts represent the amounts earned for performance under the Company's Annual Bonus Incentive Plan during calendar year 2015, 2014 and 2013 and paid in fiscal year 2016, 2015 and 2014, respectively.
+(3) These bonus amounts represent the amounts earned for performance under the Company's Annual Bonus Incentive Plan during calendar year 2016, 2015 and 2014 and paid in fiscal year 2017, 2016 and 2015, respectively.
 The Annual Bonuses are described in more detail in the "Bonus Incentive" section.
-(4) Amounts consist of 401(c) matching contribution as well as life incurrance promiums for the heapfit of each executive officer.

-(4) Amounts consist of 401(k) matching contribution, as well as life insurance premiums for the benefit of each executive officer.

-- (5) The amounts reported for Christopher Anzalone in the Stock Awards and Option Awards column reflect the grant date fair value of a March 2015 restricted stock unit and stock option award that is subject to vesting upon the achievement of specific performance and market-based conditions, as described above in the Compensation Discussion and Analysis.
+- (4) Amounts consist of 401(k) matching contribution, as well as life insurance premiums for the benefit of each executive officer. - The amount reported for Christopher Anzalone in the Stock Awards column reflects the grant date fair value of a January 2016 restricted stock unit award that is subject to vesting upon the achievement of specific performance-based conditions, as described above in the Compensation Discussion and Analysis.
+We determined the performance conditions were not probable of being achieved as of the grant date, as defined under applicable accounting guidance, and assigned a grant date fair value of \$0 based on this evaluation.
+If we had determined that as of the date of the grant it was probable that 100% of the performance-based conditions would be achieved, we would have assigned a grant date fair value of \$3,321,000 for the restricted stock units.
+The amount reported in the Summary Compensation Table for this award may not represent the amount that Christopher Anzalone will actually realize from the award.
+Whether, and to what extent, a named executive officer realizes value will depend on our actual operating performance, stock price fluctuations and the named executive officer's continued employment. - (6) The amounts reported for Christopher Anzalone in the Stock Awards and Option Awards column reflect the grant date fair value of a March 2015 restricted stock unit and stock option award that is subject to vesting upon the achievement of specific performance and market-based conditions, as described above in the Compensation Discussion and Analysis.
 We determined the performance conditions that were probable and not probable of being achieved as of the grant date, as defined under applicable accounting guidance, and assigned a grant date fair value based on this evaluation.
 If we had determined that as of the date of the grant it was probable that 100% of the performance and market-based conditions would be achieved, we would have assigned a grant date fair value of \$2,703,600 for the restricted stock units and \$1,536,624 for the stock options.
 The amounts reported in the Summary Compensation Table for these awards may not represent the amounts that Christopher Anzalone will actually realize from the awards.
-Whether, and to what extent, a named executive officer realizes value will depend on our actual operating performance, stock price fluctuations and the named executive officer's continued employment. - (6) Patrick O'Brien was hired on December 2, 2014 and thus compensation reflected in 2015 is for a partial year of approximately ten months.
+Whether, and to what extent, a named executive officer realizes value will depend on our actual operating performance, stock price fluctuations and the named executive officer's continued employment. - (7) Dave Lewis' employment was terminated effective December 13, 2016, and no bonus was paid. - (8) Patrick O'Brien was hired on December 2, 2014 and thus compensation reflected in 2015 is for a partial year of approximately ten months.

-Grant of Plan-Based Awards
+Grants of Plan-Based Awards

-The following table sets forth cash bonus and equity grants made to the named executive officers in fiscal 2015:
+The following table sets forth cash bonus and equity grants made to the named executive officers in fiscal 2016: